adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

-If true, then the parameter '--ip-address' is populated with the parameter 'ip_address' and passed to the IPA installer.
+If true, then the installer flag `--ip-address` is populated with the parameter `ip_address` and passed to the IPA installer.

 Default value: `false`